TriplyDB/Documentation/docs/ratt/index.md

 Make any fixes/changes to the pipeline that are necessary and make a commit that indicates that the RATT version was upgraded.

 ## Appendix 1: Commonly used prefix declarations

+The following code snippet can be copy/pasted to introduce prefix declarations for commonly used external vocabularies and datasets:

 ```ts
 const prefix = {